megphillips91/test-watson-text-to-speech/README.md

 # Testing Watson Text to speech

-Foobar is a Python library for dealing with word pluralization.
+this is just a simple clean CRA which I've included "ibm-watson": "^5.6.1", SDK and tried to get working

-## Installation
+Basically my plan was to build a fully working component and just pull it into my project...

-this is just a simple clearn CRA which I've included SDK and tried to get toke Basically my plan was to build a fully working component and just pull it into my project...
+I also left this to the last minute because it should be a couple hour project at most..not so much...